Kavitesh/Data-Structures-and-Algorithms/leetcode/0047_permutations-ii.md

 ## Approach

-To solve this problem, we use **Backtracking** with a strategy to skip duplicate permutations.
+To solve this problem, we use **Backtracking** to skip duplicate permutations.
 This involves sorting the input array and ensuring that no duplicate elements are considered more than once at the same recursive level.

 ### Steps to Solve:
 1. **Sort the Input:** Sorting helps identify duplicate elements and allows for easy skipping during backtracking.